Reed-CompBio/spras/docs/tutorial/intermediate.rst

 In your file explorer, go to ``output/intermediate/egfr-ml/ensemble-pathway.txt`` and open it locally.

 After running multiple algorithms or parameter settings on the same dataset, SPRAS can ensemble the resulting pathways to identify consistent, high-frequency interactions.

-Each pathway output is represented as a binary edge list (1 = edge present, 0 = edge absent).
 SPRAS calculates the edge frequency by calculating the proportion of times each edge appears across the outputs.

 .. code-block:: text